Cecília Honório

-Maria Cecília Vicente Duarte Honório (born 1 July 1962) is an academic and politician.
+Maria Cecília Vicente Duarte Honório (born 1 July 1962. /pt/) is an academic and politician.
 She was a member Member of the Assembly of the Republic of Portugal from 2005 to 2015.

 Biography

 Cecília Honório was born on 1 July 1962 in Lisbon, Portugal.
-She graduated from the NOVA University Lisbon, with a doctorate in political science, and works as a history academic teacher and researcher at her aluma matter.
+She graduated from the NOVA University Lisbon, with a doctorate in political science, and works as a history academic teacher and researcher at her alma matter.

 Honório belongs to the Left Bloc.
 From 10 March 2005 to 22 October 2015 she was a member of the Assembly of the Republic of Portugal.

 In 2013 she unsuccessfully run for office of the mayor of Cascais.